 Despite this, there are currently few widely accepted, standard solutions for enabling simple deployment of end-to-end deep learning pipelines to production.
 Recently, ONNX has emerged for representing deep learning models in a standardized format.
 While this is useful for representing the core model inference phase, you need to go further to encompass deployment of the end-to-end pipeline.

-In this talk I will introduce ONNX for exporting deep learning computation graphs and the ONNX-ML extension of the core specification, for exporting both “traditional” ML models as well as common feature extraction, data transformation and post-processing steps.
-I will cover how to use ONNX and the growing ecosystem of exporter libraries for common frameworks (including TensorFlow, PyTorch, Keras, scikit-learn and others) to deploy complete deep learning pipelines, as well as the gaps and missing pieces to be taken into account and still to be addressed.
+Nick Pentreath explores ONNX for exporting deep learning computation graphs and the ONNX-ML extension of the core specification for exporting both “traditional” ML models and common feature extraction, data transformation, and postprocessing steps.
+You’ll see how to use ONNX and the growing ecosystem of exporter libraries for common frameworks (including TensorFlow, PyTorch, Keras, scikit-learn, and others) to deploy complete deep learning pipelines, as well as the gaps and missing pieces to still be addressed.

 What you'll learn

 - Learn how the open source ONNX format and surrounding ecosystem are helping to standardize deployment of end-to-end deep learning pipelines

 Nick Pentreath is a principal engineer at the Center for Open Source Data & AI Technologies (CODAIT) at IBM, where he works on machine learning.
 Previously, he cofounded Graphflow, a machine learning startup focused on recommendations, and was at Goldman Sachs, Cognitive Match, and Mxit.
 He’s a committer and PMC member of the Apache Spark project and author of Machine Learning with Spark.
 Nick is passionate about combining commercial focus with machine learning and cutting-edge technology to build intelligent systems that learn from data to add business value.